vlamai/notes/_articles/Lecture 03 - Database Storage (Part I).md

 ## 5 Database Pages

-The DBMS organizes the database across one or more files in fixed-size blocks of data calledpages.
+The DBMS organizes the database across one or more files in fixed-size blocks of data called pages.
 Pages can contain different kinds of data (tuples, indexes, etc).
 Most systems will not mix these types within pages.
 Some systems will require that pages areself-contained, meaning that all the information needed to read each page is on the page itself.